 It is a simple fact: children waiting for adoption have had a disruptive home life.
-They've been separated from their birth parents-and often from siblings or extended family-through no fault of their own, and they're often left with feelings of loss and grief and a fear of rejection.
+They've been separated from their birth parents and often from siblings or extended family.
+They are often left with feelings of loss and grief and a fear of rejection.